What are the Italian feminine nouns? How do you tell them apart from masculine ones?

 I can’t find the key!

-You will have to learn the gender by heart for words in -e that have an unpredictable gender that cannot be inferred by context.
-Sometimes though, you will be able to guess the correct gender depending on the extended ending of the noun itself.
+You need to memorize the gender of words in -e that have an unpredictable gender that cannot be inferred from the context.
+Sometimes, however, you will be able to guess the correct gender based on the suffix ending of the noun itself.

 Let’s see why.

-Italian feminine nouns in -essa, -ice and -ina
+Italian feminine nouns ending in -essa, -ice and -ina

-Nouns that end in -essa, -trice and -ina are usually feminine.
-These are usually related to jobs.
+Nouns ending in -essa, -trice and -ina are usually feminine.
+These are usually related to jobs titles.

 La studentessa arriva tardi a scuola.